Davey Boy Smith: Stampede Wrestling; All Japan Pro Wrestling (1988–1990)

-After leaving the WWE, the Bulldogs returned to Stampede Wrestling, and also to All Japan Pro Wrestling.
+After leaving the WWF, the Bulldogs returned to Stampede Wrestling, and also to All Japan Pro Wrestling.
 Stampede officials were hopeful that the return of the Bulldogs would revive a struggling promotion, but they were unsuccessful.
 Eventually in May 1989, the decision was made to split up the Bulldogs, which caused some problems with All Japan owner Shohei Baba, who was still promoting the Bulldogs as a tag team.
-On 4 July 1989 Smith, along with fellow wrestlers Chris Benoit, Ross Hart, and Jason the Terrible, was involved in a serious automobile accident.
-Smith, who was not wearing a seatbelt at the time, needed 135 stitches after slamming his head through the windshield and being thrown 25 feet onto the pavement.
+On 4 July 1989, Smith, along with fellow wrestlers Chris Benoit, Ross Hart, and Jason the Terrible, was involved in a serious automobile accident.
+Smith, who was not wearing a seatbelt at the time, needed 135 stitches after slamming his head through the windscreen and being thrown 25 feet onto the pavement.
 He recovered, and the Bulldogs continued teaming in All Japan against teams such as Joe and Dean Malenko, Kenta Kobashi and Tsuyoshi Kikuchi, and The Nasty Boys.
 Personal problems began to surface between Smith and Billington, and Smith later left All Japan to return to the WWF.

-World Wrestling Federation (1990–1992)
+Return to World Wrestling Federation (1990–1992)

-British sensation (1990–1992)

 Smith returned to the WWF in 1990, where he was pushed as the same character from the British Bulldogs' original WWF run, but this time as a singles star under the name "The British Bulldog", which he had trademarked during his earlier tag team run in the WWF, thus preventing his former partner Dynamite Kid from using the name.
 Smith returned to the WWF at a live event on 6 October, where he defeated Haku.
 Smith made his televised in-ring return on 27 October episode of Superstars, where he defeated the Brooklyn Brawler.

-Over the next two years, Smith was a mid-carder, feuding with the likes of The Warlord and Mr. Perfect.
-He was a fairly popular performer in the United States, but was a huge attraction to fans in the United Kingdom, due in part to the WWF becoming a ratings hit on Sky Sports, as well as the promotion touring the country holding supercards such as UK Rampage which saw Smith defeat The Berzerker at the London Arena in March 1991 and the Battle Royal at the Albert Hall in which Smith won a 20-man battle royal by eliminating Typhoon on 3 October 1991.
-After entering as the first man in the 1992 Royal Rumble, he eliminated Ted DiBiase, Jerry Sags and Haku before being eliminated by the eventual winner Ric Flair.
-Smith again headlined the WWF's European tours at European Rampage again winning a 15-man battle royal by eliminating The Mountie in München, Germany on 14 April 1992 and defeated Irwin R. Schyster in Sheffield, England on 19 April 1992.
+Over the next two years, Smith was a mid-carder and engaged in a long-running feud with The Warlord, in which he was victorious.
+He was a fairly popular performer in the United States, but was a huge attraction to fans in the United Kingdom, due in part to the WWF becoming a ratings hit on Sky Sports, as well as the promotion touring the country holding supercards such as UK Rampage.
+Smith competed in a 20-man battle royal at the Albert Hall on 3 October 1991, which he won by eliminating Typhoon.
+After entering as the first man in the 1992 Royal Rumble on 19 January, he eliminated Ted DiBiase, Jerry Sags and Haku before being eliminated by the eventual winner Ric Flair.